Time Series Machine Learning

 Brief Bio

-Luis Paulo Reis is an Associate Professor at the University of Porto in Portugal and Director of LIACC – Artificial Intelligence and Computer Science Laboratory.
-He is an IEEE Senior Member, and he is the President of APPIA - Portuguese Association for Artificial Intelligence.
-He is also Co-Director of LIACD - First Degree in Artificial Intelligence and Data Science.
-During the last 25 years, he has lectured courses, at the University, on Artificial Intelligence, Intelligent Robotics, Multi-Agent Systems, and Simulation.
-He was the principal investigator of more than 30 research projects in those areas.
-He won more than 60 scientific awards including winning more than 15 RoboCup international competitions and best papers at conferences such as ICEIS, Robotica, IEEE ICARSC and ICAART.
-He supervised 22 PhD and 150 MSc theses to completion and is supervising 12 PhD theses.
-He was a plenary speaker at several international conferences, organised more than 60 international scientific events and belonged to the Program Committee of more than 250 scientific events.
-He is the author of more than 400 publications in international conferences and journals.
+Luis Paulo Reis is an Associate Professor with Habilitation at the University of Porto in Portugal and Director of LIACC – Artificial Intelligence and Computer Science Laboratory.
+He is an IEEE Senior Member and he was president of the Portuguese Society for Robotics and of the Portuguese Association for Artificial Intelligence.
+He is Co-Director of LIACD - First Degree in Artificial Intelligence and Data Science.
+During the last 25 years, he has lectured courses, at the University, on Artificial Intelligence, Intelligent Robotics, Multi-Agent Systems, Simulation and Modelling, Games and Interaction, Educational/Serious Games and Computer Programming.
+He was the principal investigator of more than 20 research projects in those areas.
+He won more than 60 scientific awards including winning more than 15 RoboCup international competitions (including the last 3 editions of the Simulation 3D League - Humanoid Robots) and best papers at conferences such as ICEIS, Robotica, IEEE ICARSC and ICAART.
+He supervised 24 PhD and 160 MSc theses to completion and is supervising 12 PhD theses.
+He evaluated more than 50 projects and proposals for FP6, FP7, Horizon2020, FCT, and ANI.
+He was a plenary speaker at several international conferences such as ICAART, ICINCO, LARS/SBR, WAF, IcSports, SYROCO, CLAWAR, WCQR, ECIAIR, DATA/DELTA and IC3K.
+He organized more than 70 international scientific events and belonged to the Program Committee of more than 300 scientific events.
+He is the author of more than 450 publications in international conferences and journals (indexed at SCOPUS or Web of Knowledge).

 Abstract